 I wasn’t surprised when I heard at the end of April that this contract would be anulled as well.
 After this there was no new contract, only the promise that one would be signed when I could be placed at one of your customers.
 This never happened, because after many job applications and arguing with the Dutch UWV over my unemployment benefits (which were only granted after appealing their decision), I found a new job in July.
 I never had concerns for my financial situation during my unemployment, but I wouldn’t wish it even on you to be unemployed for some months and live with such uncertainty.

 Arthur, the impression I’ve gotten of you is that money is all that matters to you.
 You threw your employees under the bus without blinking because it was to your benefit.
 You made maximum use of the legal space you had to annul contracts before the trial period even started.
 In doing so, you broke the moral contract of trust that an employer and an employee should have in each other.
 I don’t know whether my impression is correct; you’ve never made any effort to contact me directly to explain your decision.
 You hid behind your employees, who you ordered to bring the bad news.

-Had I been in your position I would have considered the options to prevent anulling contracts.
+Had I been in your position I would have considered the options to prevent annulling contracts.
 As director I could have cut my own salary.
-I could have considered not to pay dividens to the shareholders.
+I could have considered not to pay dividends to the shareholders.
 I could have asked existing employees to take voluntary unpaid leave.
 I don’t think you gave other options any consideration at all.

 In the best case you can get away with this as a company.
 The employees whose contracts have been annulled move on to other jobs elsewhere and it didn’t cost you one cent in salaries.
-In the worst case it will sicken your culture because your other employees see how indifferent you are to the fate of others.
+In the worst case it will sicken your culture because your other employees see how indifferent you are to their fate.
 The least I could is leaving a review of your company on Glassdoor to warn potential new employees of Neomax about you.